Creators

 E-commerce

-The e-commerce platform Shopify enables its vendors to craft their online stores using AR and VR.
+Shopify’s e-commerce platform enables vendors to craft their online stores using AR and VR.
 With Shopify AR, customers can interact with 3D models of products they’re considering purchasing by rotating them, zooming in on their details, and even using augmented reality to visualize the product in their home through their smartphone camera.
 According to Shopify’s data, “shoppers are 2.5x more likely to convert when interacting with 3D models.”

 Arts and Culture

-When Art Basel canceled its Hong Kong edition earlier in the year, the annual art fair debuted a virtual replacement featuring online viewing rooms, 234 galleries, and a total of 2,100 works.
+When Art Basel canceled its Hong Kong edition earlier in the year, the annual art fair debuted a virtual replacement featuring online viewing rooms, 234 galleries, and 2,100 works.
 “Online exhibitions can do things that brick-and-mortar exhibitions can’t,” explains Lucas Zwirner of David Zwirner Gallery.
 “They can embed videos, longer excerpts of art-historically relevant material, and artist-created content.”

 Fitness